 - Tiger Prawns with Fresh Tomato and Basil Sauce

 - Roasted Butterflied Tiger Prawns in Garlic Butter

 - Chilli Prawn And Basil Pasta

 One of the most popular seafood goods we sell is prawns.
-Frozen Fish Direct’s prawn products are all sourced from well-managed farms, meet conservation standards, and resolve habitat loss issues.
+Frozen Fish Direct’s prawn products are sourced from well-managed farms, meet conservation standards, and resolve habitat loss issues.
 Any fish or seafood we sell has been harvested or farmed in an environmentally safe manner.
-Only seafood from properly run farms or sustainable fisheries is being delivered by our suppliers.
+Our suppliers are delivering only seafood from properly run farms or sustainable fisheries.
 We’ve been using this technique for a long time.